juliourena/secipmanager/README.md

-# secipmanager
+# Secondary IP Manager Tool (for Linu
-Secondary IP Manager Tool (for Linux)
+secipmanager

 This tool allow you to configure (add or delete) secundary IP's on your Kali Box.